Aliases for PSG2 Gene

 GeneCards Summary for PSG2 Gene

 PSG2 (Pregnancy Specific Beta-1-Glycoprotein 2) is a Protein Coding gene.
-Diseases associated with PSG2 include apocrine adenoma and secretory meningioma.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with PSG2 include secretory meningioma and apocrine adenoma.
+Among its related pathways are GPCR Pathway and Signaling by GPCR.
 An important paralog of this gene is CEACAM8.